bjsoftab4/PicoCalc-micropython-driver/README.md

 For more information, see the original web page.

 ## Difference from orignal
-Add RGB565 support for VT100 terminal
+Add RGB565 support for VT100 terminal (Tested on Pico2W)
-(Under develop)

 ## Build Instructions
 In my system something is wrong.\